 Homeownership not only supplies families with shelter, it also provides a way to build wealth and economic security.
 A post ownership educational component that delineates predatory lending characteristics and practices, as well as how to avoid jeopardizing family assets has been made mandatory for continued homeownership assistance.

-Denial or Termination of Assistance [24 CFR 982.638]
+Continued Assistance [24 CFR 982.633]